tonicblue/awry/README.md

 # Known issues

 * It adds a bit of latency where you wouldn't usually expect it, but hey, it's all about the journey.
 * Sometimes for some reason under some circumstances, properties may not be immediately available.
-I have my suspicions but haven't bother to do anything about it.
+I have my suspicions but haven't bothered to do anything about it.

 # FAQ